SanjaysAnalysis/GDS_Mart_Analysis/README.md

 I have defined some key metrics using which the analysis will be done, they are:

-Total Order Lines - Count of all order lines in fact_orders table
+1. Total Order Lines - Count of all order lines in fact_orders table.

-Line Fill Rate - Number of order lines shipped In Full Quantity / Total Order Lines
+2. Line Fill Rate - Number of order lines shipped In Full Quantity / Total Order Lines.

-Volume Fill Rate - Total Quantity shipped / Total Quantity Ordered
+3. Volume Fill Rate - Total Quantity shipped / Total Quantity Ordered.

-Total Orders - Total aggregated orders Count
+4. Total Orders - Total aggregated orders Count.

-On Time Delivery % - Number of orders delivered On Time / Total Number of Orders
+5. On Time Delivery % - Number of orders delivered On Time / Total Number of Orders.

-In Full Delivery % - Number of orders delivered in Full quantity / Total Number of Orders
+6. In Full Delivery % - Number of orders delivered in Full quantity / Total Number of Orders.

-On Time In Full % - Number of orders delivered both IN Full & On Time / Total Number of Orders
+7. On Time In Full % - Number of orders delivered both IN Full & On Time / Total Number of Orders.

-On Time Target - Average of On-Time Target
+8. On Time Target - Average of On-Time Target.

-In Full Target - Average of In-Full Target
+9. In Full Target - Average of In-Full Target.

-On Time In Full Target - Average of OTIF Target
+10. On Time In Full Target - Average of OTIF Target.

 --The above solution is depicted in the form of Excel Pivots, SQL Queries and Power BI Dashboard.